-Samsung’s factory in Suzhou, China, has been temporarily shut down after a Covid-19 infection was reported, sources said on Wednesday.
+According to sources on Wednesday, Samsung’s factory in Suzhou, China, has been temporarily shut down after a Covid-19 infection was reported.

 Local employees tested positive for the virus the previous day, leading to the partial shutdown of the factory that manufactures household appliances like refrigerators, washing machines, and air conditioners.

 The patient is said to have been infected with the virus by a family member who also works at the high-tech Suzhou Industrial Park in Jiangsu province.

 According to Yonhap news agency, China has maintained a “zero tolerance” policy toward the Covid-19 pandemic and used stringent lockdowns and testing to root out infections.